-- Students who complete the first two courses with a grade of 2.00 or higher in each course and who have submitted the official documentation may be accepted to begin studying towards a degree as early as the very next term. - Students who do not earn a 2.00 or higher in each of their first two courses may take up to a maximum of five courses in UoPeople Foundations.
+Students who complete the first two courses with a grade of 2.00 or higher in each course and who have submitted the official documentation may be accepted to begin studying towards a degree as early as the very next term.

+Students who do not earn a 2.00 or higher in each of their first two courses may take up to a maximum of five courses in UoPeople Foundations.
 Individuals in this group must earn a minimum cumulative grade point average of 2.00 or higher and submit the required documentation in order to be accepted to degree study.

-- Students who have completed five (5) courses in UoPeople Foundations and have not earned at a minimum 2.00 CGPA will be dismissed for not having the required CGPA will not be able to appeal their dismissal.
-The student will be able to return to UoPeople in accordance with the Academic Renewal Policy after 15 terms of being away from the University. - Students who have already met the CGPA requirements but have not sent the official documents as defined in the Admissions Policy, will be allowed to send their documents within three terms of completion of the last Foundations course taken.
+Students who have completed five (5) courses in UoPeople Foundations and have not earned at a minimum 2.00 CGPA will be dismissed for not having the required CGPA will not be able to appeal their dismissal.
+The student will be able to return to UoPeople in accordance with the Reinstatement Policy after five (5) terms of being away from the University.

+Students who have already met the CGPA requirements but have not sent the official documents as defined in the Admissions Policy, will be allowed to send their documents within three terms of completion of the last Foundations course taken.
 If the official documents are not sent within the three terms following completion of the Foundations courses, the student is dismissed.
-They will be able to return to UoPeople in accordance with the Academic Renewal policy after 15 terms of being away from the University.
+They will be able to return to UoPeople in accordance with the Re-enrollment/Reinstatement Policy and will need to submit the required documents before being allowed to register for additional courses.